Soundproofing a Bedroom

 Good solution: Cover windows with dense, noise blocking material that is completely sealed at the edges.
 You have quite a few ways to do this.
 The ones below will all block noise but they block sunlight at the same time.
 They also are less effective than the window inserts and offer varying levels of aesthetics.

-• Mass loaded vinyl.
+- Mass loaded vinyl sheets as curtains.
 If you just want to seal up the rough opening for the cheapest possible price, MLV is the way to go.
 If cost is a main concern of yours, check out our article on the cost of soundproofing a window.

 Step Two: Soundproofing the Door Leading into the Room

 Doors, like windows, are giant holes in the wall.
 A door is a weak spots that you need to pay attention to in order to create a proper, soundproof seal for your bedroom.
-You really only have one effective approach unless you want to invest in a professional soundproof door.
+There are a lot of approaches to soundproofing a door, but we our favorite is this:

 Upgrade to a solid core door.
 If your bedroom currently has hollow-core doors, your door is not blocking very much noise.
 A solid core door has the density needed and is an instant soundproofing upgrade.

 Add a door seal kit.
-Our Sound Lock door seal kits will turn any solid-core door into a soundproof door.
+Our Sound Lock door soundproofing kit will turn any solid-core door into a soundproof door.
 The adjustable jamb seals allow you to account for irregular door shapes and floor unevenness, ensuring your door is completely sealed up and will not leak sound.

-Some people try and use weatherstripping to soundproof a door.
-This approach can have a small impact (less than 3 dB), but if you’ve done it… you know it isn’t all that effective.
+Some people try using weatherstripping or door sweeps to soundproof a door, but the results are modest at best.
+This approach can have an impact less than 3 dB, but if you’ve done it… you know it isn’t all that effective.
 Weatherstripping is intended for thermal transfer, not sound transfer.
-Check out our article on door seal soundproofing to learn more about sealing around the perimeter of a door.

 Step Three: Soundproof Bedroom Walls, Floors, and Ceilings